multivendorx/woocommerce-product-stock-alert/readme.txt

 📊Enhance Marketing Strategies by Connecting WooCommerce Out-of-Stock Subscribers to Mailchimp.[PRO] 📚View and manage lists of all products effortlessly from stock manager dashboard.[COMING SOON] ✍️Quick edit products using in-line editing, allowing updates to stock, SKU, and more.
-📊Access a Stock Log page for each product.[COMING SOON] 📈Track the stock movement history, gaining insights into product availability changes over time.[COMING SOON] 💻Your central dashboard for efficient management and retrieval of out-of-stock subscriber lists.
+📊Access a Stock Log page for each product.[PRO/COMING SOON] 📈Track the stock movement history, gaining insights into product availability changes over time.[PRO/COMING SOON] 💻Your central dashboard for efficient management and retrieval of out-of-stock subscriber lists.
 [COMING SOON] 📤Easily export subscriber details, including customer names, subscription dates, product names, and email IDs, for efficient management.
-[COMING SOON]
+[PRO]
-🔐Enhance Security and Data Integrity with ReCAPTCHA for Reliable Out-of-Stock Alerts.[PRO] 🛒Mark products as 'Discontinued' in your WooCommerce catalog.[COMING SOON] 💬Provide custom messages guiding buyers to newer or alternative products, aiding in sales recovery and maintaining SEO traffic.[COMING SOON]
-✍️Edit the data conveniently and import it back using a CSV file, streamlining inventory management.
+🔐Enhance Security and Data Integrity with ReCAPTCHA for Reliable Out-of-Stock Alerts.[PRO] 🛒Mark products as 'Discontinued' in your WooCommerce catalog.[PRO/COMING SOON] ✍️Edit the data conveniently and import it back using a CSV file, streamlining inventory management.
 [COMING SOON]